ETHLend/Documentation/ETHLendWhitePaper.md

 <p>The purchase price for LEND is:</p>

-1 ETH = 5 000 LEND
+1 ETH = 5 000 LEND.

 Bonus:

-10% bonus tokens for the first 2 million LEND sold
+10% bonus tokens for the first 2 million LEND sold.

 5% bonus for the next 1 million LEND sold.